jasim/jsfoo-talk-learning-to-learn-reason/main.md

 All this stuff: the Sketch plugin, the web UI, and the code generator -- everything, is written in Reason.

-But that happened only about half-way through the product.
-Before that it was all Javascript.
+But that happened only when we were about half-way through the product.
+Before that it was all written in Javascript.

-We didn't know Reason or Typed FP when we began working on this product, which was about two years ago.
-We learnt it so we could build this tool.
+We didn't know Reason or Typed FP when we began working on Codegen, which was about two years ago.

-Let me tell you a bit about how Codegen works under the hood so you can see why it was necessary.
+Let me tell you a bit about how Codegen works under the hood so you can see why we chose to learn and rewrite it in Reason.

 :::